Alex & Co.: Season 3

-Season 3 Part 1
+First half

 With Nicole having left the band, Alex & Co. starts to record their album, but Emma leaves the band when she loses her voice and has to get surgery.
 She also finds out that her father was fired as headmaster, but he is rehired soon after.
 Alex and Nicole mend their friendship, but instead of rejoining the band, she gets involved in saving a local theatre, The Blue Factory, which is run by her former babysitter Sara.
 Linda returns as a calmer and friendlier person, and The Lindas join Alex and Co.
 A new student named Clio arrives at the Melsher Institute, who is new in the area after having been bullied in her former school and deciding to quit her dream of being a dancer.
 She has a troubled relationship with Alex, but he sees through her hardened exterior.
 They grow closer and start dating.

 Frustrated with the direction that their new manager Diana is taking the band in, Alex creates a secret masked internet artist persona named 'Nobody', and releases a song called "I Am Nobody" online, which finds worldwide success.
 Sam's personality starts to change because of the band's fame, but after a reality check from Rebecca, he returns to his normal self and applies for a scholarship to a prestigious school.
 Alex & Co. quits the record company and disbands, ending Linda's hopes of fame and turning her back to her old sinister self.
 Nicole develops feelings for Nobody, who encourages her to write her first song.
 She kisses him, not knowing he is really Alex.
 The original Alex & Co. is reunited, and they work to save The Blue Factory together.
 Sam is accepted to the new school but will have to leave earlier than expected.

-At The Blue Factory's fundraiser concert, Rebecca leaves The Lindas after learning that Linda is still trying to destroy Alex & Co.
+At the Blue Factory's fundraiser concert, Rebecca leaves The Lindas after learning that Linda is still trying to destroy Alex & Co.
 Linda gets her dad to buy the theatre building as a roadblock for the gang.
 Rebecca sings with Sam, Clio dances on stage for the first time in months, and Alex & Co. performs "Welcome to Your Show", written by Nicole and Emma.
 After the band says goodbye to Sam, Alex reveals to the world that he is really Nobody.